DSEBench: A Test Collection for Explainable Dataset Search with Examples: Construction of DSEBench

-For \textbf{tabular files}, we analyzed 50~samples and found that 92\%~of the CSV files use the first row for column headers, allowing accurate rule-based extraction.
-XLSX and XLS files have more complex table structures that cannot be effectively extracted using simple rules, as illustrated in Figure~\ref{fig:complexTable}.
-We followed~\cite{TableHeaderDetection} to extract their headers based on the features inherent in Excel tables.
-Our evaluation of 100~tabular files reported an overall extraction accuracy of~91\%.

-For \textbf{textual files}, we performed text summarization to distill their content.
-As a pre-processing step, from PDF files we extracted text using Optical Character Recognition (OCR), and from HTML files we removed HTML tags.
-Taking into account the large length of some files, we used \texttt{bart-large-cnn}~\cite{bart} for text summarization, which accommodates up to 1,024~input tokens, truncating the remaining text.
-We set the output length to 300~tokens for a trade-off between retaining sufficient information and ensuring compactness for readability.
+\textbf{Content Summary.} The \texttt{summary} field is essential because raw data files are challenging to process directly due to their diverse formats and large sizes.
+As shown in Table~\ref{tab:format}, file formats range from unstructured PDF to structured CSV and RDF.
+Direct use of data files in search is hindered by readability issues (e.g., machine-readable RDF) and excessive length.
+To address this, we generate content summaries for quick comprehension, ensuring that the content is usable for retrieval and readable for human annotators.
+Their effectiveness in improving retrieval accuracy has been demonstrated~\cite{CDS,miu_DS}.

+The data formats offered by NTCIR are not always accurate.
+We detected the real format of each data file using \texttt{python-magic}. \emph{Format-specific content summaries} are defined below. \begin{itemize} \item Tabular Files (CSV, XLSX, XLS): We extracted all \emph{table headers} to provide a concise description of the data structure and attributes. \item Textual Files (PDF, TXT, HTML, DOCX): We generated an \emph{abstract} to distill key ideas and topics from the text. \item Structured Files (JSON, XML, RDF): We extracted all \emph{keys}, \emph{tags}, or \emph{predicates} to compactly represent the data organization and schema. \item Others (HDF, etc.): Their summaries were left empty. \end{itemize}

+\textbf{Summary Generation.} For tabular files, we applied heuristic rules to extract headers from CSV, achieving an accuracy of~92\% on a random sample of 50~files.
+For complex XLSX/XLS structures, we followed~\cite{TableHeaderDetection} to extract headers based on inherent features, achieving an accuracy of~91\% in 100~samples.

+For textual files, we performed optical character recognition on PDF and removed HTML tags.
+We then used \texttt{bart-large-cnn}~\cite{bart} to generate abstracts, truncating the input text to 1,024~tokens and generating up to 300~tokens.